Veal chop with lemon, sage, and mascarpone. Something new and exciting.

 Veal chops are bone-in, meaty, and thick.
-As well as, tender and contain less cholesterol than beef.
+As well as, tender and contains less cholesterol than beef.
 Have fun preparing them any way you want: Broiling, roasting even grilling.

 Veal scaloppine is usually the other cut of veal.
 Veal, from a health benefits standpoint, has very little fat content.

 Medium rare is the best way to enjoy veal chops.
 Cook them quickly, a few minutes per side, and at a high temperature.

 Your veal chop should be at room temperature before cooking time.

 Buy your veal from a good butcher.
 The meat should be light in color.